 - Each student is required to complete a homework assignment (usually a reading assignment, as well as posting in an online message board) before meeting for our virtual class session.

 - The reading assignments are typically anywhere between 20 and 60 pages.
-Considering the class sessions are only every three weeks, you should not find the amount of reading to be burdensome.
+Considering the class sessions are only every other week, you should not find the amount of reading to be burdensome.

 How much does the course cost?

 - Each part of the course costs $75.
 Students will register and pay for each part of the course separately instead of all at one time.
-Registration for the subsequent parts begins about two months prior to the first virtual class of that part.
+Registration for the subsequent parts begins about one month prior to the first virtual class of that part.

 How do I pay for the course once I register?